Thanks for logging in to WarwickSU.com. Please take a few moments to complete your profile.

 There are many walking, running, and cycling routes on campus and in its surrounding areas, as well as in Coventry and Leamington Spa.

-Warwick Sport are still offering fitness classes, including live-streamed classes, and you can still swim, use the gym, and book courts to use with members of your household.
+Warwick Sport are offer fitness classes, and you can swim, use the gym, and book courts to play on.
 Find out more about what's available here.

 Warwick Sport's content core discusses all things active, including everyday items to use in your home workouts, and exercises to help counteract screen-time.